MediaComem/vtmarkersgenerator/README.md

-# Vector tiles generation for Smapshot
+# PG Extract to Mbtiles

-Pipeline to generate MBtiles (vector tiles) when a new point (a new picture) is validated or added.
-The server use Node and listen by default to two 'PG_notify' notification 'new_visit' and 'new_contribute'.
-A GeoJSON is created with a specific SQL query for each of the point type and then processed with Tippecanoe to create a MBTiles file.
-The file can be then served with for example [maptiler/tileserver-gl](https://github.com/maptiler/tileserver-gl) or [consbio/mbtileserver](https://github.com/consbio/mbtileserver)
+Tasks pipeline to generate MBtiles (vector tiles) from a PostGIS server using channel notification, og2ogr and tippecanoe.
+When a new notification from `PG_notify` is received, a GeoJSON is created with a specific SQL query for the given task and then processed with Tippecanoe to create a MBTiles file.
+The file can be then served for example with [maptiler/tileserver-gl](https://github.com/maptiler/tileserver-gl) or [consbio/mbtileserver](https://github.com/consbio/mbtileserver).

 ## Getting started with Node.js